dogsheep/twitter-to-sqlite/README.md

 This includes tweets by those users, tweets that reply to or quote those users and retweets by that user.
 See [the Twitter follow documentation](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters#follow) for full details.

-This command accepts one or more screen names.
+The command accepts one or more screen names.

 You can feed it numeric Twitter user IDs instead of screen names by using the `--ids` flag.